The Salty Dog's Blog

 Beat the cream until soft peaks begin to form.
 Keep the whipped cream refrigerated until you are ready to serve.

-Combine the sugar, wine, zest, allspice, and Australian Mountain Peppercorns in a saucepan.
+Combine the sugar of choice, wine, zest, allspice, and peppercorns in a saucepan.
 Bring the mixture to a boil, lower heat, and simmer for 3 minutes.

 Hull the strawberries and cut them in half lengthwise.

 Just before serving, heat the syrup gently until it is just warm.
 Arrange the strawberries around the edges of 4 plates.
 Place a portion of rhubarb in the middle of the plate and drizzle the strawberries and rhubarb with the warm syrup.
 Beat the whipped cream briefly to homogenize it and spoon it over the fruit.